NIEHS/GIBOOST/README.md

 **GIBOOST operates in different steps as follow:**

-**First** GIBOOST presents a pool of different methods capable of providing reduced 2D output data from a given high-dimensional dataset
+**First (a)** GIBOOST presents a pool of different methods capable of providing reduced 2D output data from a given high-dimensional dataset

-**Second** GIBOOST introduced a metric set for data visualization and interpretability assessment, including the Separability Index (SI), Occupation Index (OI), Uniformity Index (UI), and Time Order Structure Index (TI), each evaluating different features: cluster separation, low-dimensional space coverage, uniform data spread, and spatio-temporal dependency, respectively.
+**Second (b-c)** GIBOOST introduced a metric set for data visualization and interpretability assessment, including the Separability Index (SI), Occupation Index (OI), Uniformity Index (UI), and Time Order Structure Index (TI), each evaluating different features: cluster separation, low-dimensional space coverage, uniform data spread, and spatio-temporal dependency, respectively.
 Given this set, GIBOOST relies on Bayesian multilevel modeling to identify the features optimized for good visualization by each method, while ensuring alignment with the feature of GI metric to minimize variance and bias.

-**Third** GIBOOST evaluates the additive pair scores of features from different methods in the pool and selects the most effective combination that maximizes the additive performance of GI.
+**Third (d)** GIBOOST evaluates the additive pair scores of features from different methods in the pool and selects the most effective combination that maximizes the additive performance of GI.

-**Fourth** GIBOOST uses an optimized Autoencoder (AE) to integrate the two reduced datasets from the top two selected DRM.
+**Fourth (e)** GIBOOST uses an optimized Autoencoder (AE) to integrate the two reduced datasets from the top two selected DRM.
 The goal is to determine the number of neurons and batch size of the AE that minimize bias and variance in the integrated data.